-It is natural that thoughts will arise, don’t judge the thoughts just be aware of them and return to the practise of eating and the questions I have written above.
+It is natural that thoughts will arise.
+Don’t judge the thoughts, just be aware of them and return to the practise of eating and the focus questions described earlier.

-It sound simple but it requires practice.
+It sounds simple but it requires practice.
 It will get easier.
-Just remember that you are learning to control your attention not be a slave to your wandering mind.
-If nothing else you will start to appreciate the food that you eat every day.
+Just remember that you are learning to control your attention and not be a slave to your wandering mind.
+If nothing else, you will start to appreciate the food that you eat every day.

 Until then, happy healthy mindful eating.

-If you liked this piece and are interested in healthy habits for a productive and purposeful life, be sure to follow me on Medium.
+For more articles on healthy habits for a productive and purposeful life, follow me on Medium.